Reviews You Can Rely On

 Tightly woven fabric doesn't breathe very well

-The REI Co-op Midweight Base Layer Crew is a great choice for those seeking a highly functional synthetic base layer with an affordable price tag.
-This garment offers enough warmth for those in-between-season days and is available for a fraction of the cost of its top-performing synthetic competitors.
-It also has durable features such as flatlock seams and thumb loops that give us confidence this layer will be around for many seasons to come.
+The REI Co-op Midweight Base Layer Crew is a great choice for those seeking a highly functional synthetic base top with an affordable price tag.
+This garment offers enough warmth for those in-between-season days and is available for a fraction of the cost of most Merino options and its top-performing synthetic competitors like the Arc'teryx Rho Hoody or Patagonia Capilene Thermal Weight Zip-Neck.
+It also has useful design elements and durable features, such as flatlock seams and thumb loops, that give us confidence this layer will be a reliable part of our winter wardrobe for many seasons to come.

-We were disappointed by the synthetic polyester blended fabric, as we noticed it retained odor almost immediately.
-While the fabric successfully wicked moisture and sweat away from our skin, this layer couldn't efficiently release moisture through the tightly woven fabric, so it took longer to dry.
-This sometimes would mean sacrificing precious warmth during colder temps, so we do not recommend this layer for high output activities nor for the depths of winter.
-Overall, our testers were happy with the slim-fitting, durable design that kept us warm during the shoulder seasons or as the base of our layering system for moderately cold weather adventures.
+Like with many synthetic base layers, we were disappointed by the odor retention of the REI Co-op Midweight Base Layer Crew's polyester blended fabric, as we noticed it held onto odor almost immediately when put to use.
+No synthetic options we've tested do a great job of avoiding this problem, but Merino and Merino-synthetic blends, like the Black Diamond Solution 150 Merino Quarter Zip or Ridge Merino Convict, generally perform better overall.
+So, it's a trade-off one must consider.
+Also, while the REI Midweight Crew's fabric successfully wicked moisture and sweat away from our skin, it couldn't efficiently release moisture at a similar pace through the tightly woven fabric, so it took longer to dry.
+This sometimes meant sacrificing precious warmth during colder temps, which is not what you look for out of your gear when you are going hard.
+For this reason, we do not recommend the REI Midweight Crew for high-output activities or for the depths of winter.
+But, overall, our testers were very happy with the slim-fitting, durable design that kept us warm during the shoulder seasons or as the base of our layering system for moderately cold weather adventures.
 If you find odor retention to be really off-putting, consider investing in a Merino top like the Icebreaker Merino 200 Oasis Crewe.

 Read more: REI Co-op Midweight Base Layer Crew review